LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/ContextWarehouse/ContextSessionStore.md

 To use Context Session store APIs you will need to create and use an API key.
 To get your unique key:

-1. Login to Maven with your LiveEngage credentials and then navigate to **Developer Key**.
+1. Login to Conversation Orchestrator with your LiveEngage credentials and then navigate to **Developer Key**.

 2. Copy and paste the key you see in the experience and use it in your API headers.

-3. To generate a new key, click on the **Regenerate Key **button.
+3. To generate a new key, click on the **Regenerate Key** button.
 Please note that this will invalidate the previous key.
-The key is shared for all Maven APIs and therefore you will have to use the new key wherever the APIs are being called.
+The key is shared for all Conversation Orchestrator APIs and therefore you will have to use the new key wherever the APIs are being called.

 <img class="fancyimage" width="750" src="img/maven/devkey.png">

 ### Methods

-Every API call to the Maven Context service requires the following Auth Headers to be accepted
+Every API call to the Conversation Orchestrator Context service requires the following Auth Headers to be accepted

 `Content-Type : application/json`